Inria-Chile/ces-global-convergence/README.md

 # Global Convergence of the Canonical Evolutionary Strategy

 This repository contains the official implementation and numerical experiments for the paper:
-**"Global Convergence of the Canonical Evolutionary Strategy: From Mean-Field Limits to Semiclassical Concentration"** (2026).
+**"From Mean-Field Limits to Semiclassical Concentration: Global Convergence of the Canonical Evolutionary Strategy"** (2026).

 ## 📋 Overview
 This project implements the **Canonical Evolutionary Strategy (CES)**, a global optimization framework.
 We provide the tools to reproduce the theoretical validation and the benchmark results presented in the paper.